 Dr Viktoria Spaiser

-- Areas of expertise: computational social science; quantitative research methods; sustainable development; tragedy of the commons; democratization; social media
+- Areas of expertise: sustainability; society and climate change; sustainable development goals; computational social science; quantitative research methods; democratization; social media

 - Email: V.Spaiser@leeds.ac.uk

 - Phone: +44(0)113 343 9589